seanocali/Tilted/README.md

 ## Features

 - Automatic rom detection and library creation.
-Point to one or more rom folders you're done.
+Point to one or more rom folders and you're done.
 No need to go through a bunch of steps or do one platform at a time.
 No need to provide your own database files (unless you want to).
 If your games are not well named or organized that's not a problem because Tilted Agent will also check hash signatures if need be.
 None of your files will be moved, copied, deleted or renamed.
 Instead Tilted creates a user's game library which is tagged with everything about the games such as proper titles, languages, descriptions, etc.

 - Intelligent media detection and game matching.
 Tilted will check many possible folder and file naming conventions for media and match them appropriately to your games.